aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/shape-options/working-with-the-reflection-effect-of-shape-or-chart/_index.md

 - [ReflectionEffect.type](https://reference.aspose.com/cells/javascript-cpp/reflectioneffect/#type--)

 ## **Working with the Reflection Effect of Shape or Chart**
-The following sample code loads the [source excel file](5115424.xlsx) and accesses the first shape in the default worksheet.
-It sets different properties of the [Shape.reflection](https://reference.aspose.com/cells/javascript-cpp/shape/#reflection--) and then saves the workbook in the [output excel file](5115423.xlsx).
+The following sample code loads the [source Excel file](5115424.xlsx) and accesses the first shape in the default worksheet.
+It sets different properties of the [Shape.reflection](https://reference.aspose.com/cells/javascript-cpp/shape/#reflection--) and then saves the workbook in the [output Excel file](5115423.xlsx).

 ```html
 <!DOCTYPE html>